thegreekgeek/COMP2243_FinalProject/README.md

 ## Building from source

-If just is installed you can use the just file to either run the command ```just start``` and build and run the compiled JAR file, or you can run these commands from the source folder:
+If just is installed you can use the just file to either run the command ```just start``` to build and run the compiled JAR file, or you can run these commands from the source folder to compile and run the raw bytecode:

 ```powershell
 javac -d target/classes src/main/java/com/comp2243/bluebox/Main.java src/main/java/com/comp2243/bluebox/UserInterface.java src/main/java/com/comp2243/bluebox/ui/TextAreaOutputStream.java src/main/java/com/comp2243/bluebox/tone/*.java
 java -cp target/classes com.comp2243.bluebox.Main
 ```

+Additionally, an export function has been added to the justfile which will allow you to export the repository as a zip file.

 ## History